 Fig & Ash’s dishes incorporate seasonal and local dishes into their menu.
 Some standout menu options include halibut, double-cut pork chop, and Elysian Fields Moroccan Lamb.
 Additionally, their bar offers several draft beer and mocktail options to have with your meal.

 301 Fifth Avenue, Pittsburgh, PA 15222

 Located in the heart of Pittsburgh’s financial district, The Capital Grille offers the perfect blend of quality food and elegant ambiance.
-Some centerpieces you can find in the restaurant include African mahogany paneling and Art Deco chandeliers.
+Some centerpieces you can find in this steakhouse restaurant include African mahogany paneling and Art Deco chandeliers.
 It’s a great place to get lunch or dinner and is open all week.